1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 There are 34 Portions in the cemetery, numbered 1 to 30 and also 2A, 7A, 15A, 29A.
 Each Section can contain up to 80 graves and the graves are usually in two rows within the section.

 Portion numbers are shown on signs throughout the cemetery.
+Section numbers are painted on the road.

 <figure markdown>
   ![Portion Sign](../assets/portion-sign.jpg){ width="100%" data-title="Portion 10 Sign" data-description="Portion numbers are shown on signs throughout the cemetery."}